 Have you ever had friends or family suffer from an accident or unforeseen illness that left them unable to work for months or years at a time?
 Not only is it hard to see the people you care about struggle, it’s also difficult to imagine if it were you.

-Employer-based long-term disability policies typically replace 60% of income1 and may cap the dollar amount, which can pose a challenge for higher earners.
+Employer-based long-term disability policies typically replace 60% of income2 and may cap the dollar amount, which can pose a challenge for higher earners.
 A policy with a cap of $120,000 per year, for example, might not provide adequate income replacement for an individual accustomed to earning more.
-Also, some workplace disability insurance plans only count salary as income,2 so they wouldn’t replace additional income from commissions, bonuses or other sources.
-Private disability policies, in contrast, tend to be highly flexible in terms of both the amount of income and types of income they’ll replace.
+Also, some workplace disability insurance plans only count salary as income,3 so they wouldn’t replace additional income from commissions, bonuses or other sources.
+Private disability policies, in contrast, tend to offer more flexibility in terms of both the amount of income and types of income they’ll replace.

 Private disability insurance has some other benefits as well.
 It’s portable, so you can keep it if you change jobs.
-Plus, most group policies through an employer would be pre-tax,1 meaning you would need to pay taxes when disability benefits are received.
-Since most private disability insurance policies are paid with after-tax dollars, the benefits you receive from private disability insurance are typically distributed tax-free.
+Plus, most group policies through an employer would be pre-tax,3 meaning you would need to pay taxes when disability benefits are received.
+Since most private disability insurance policies are paid with after-tax dollars, you would receive those benefits tax-free.
 Additionally, if your employer doesn’t offer disability insurance, private disability insurance can help provide a basic safety net.

-Your employer may offer short-term disability insurance, long-term disability insurance, or both.2
+Your employer may offer short-term disability insurance, long-term disability insurance, or both.4

 - Short-term: Short-term disability coverage kicks in within a few weeks and covers lost wages over a period of three months to a year.
 If you have a fully funded emergency savings account, you may be able to skip this type of insurance.

-If you purchase a supplemental long-term disability insurance plan,3 carefully read the policy documents to understand the coverage it offers.
+If you purchase a supplemental long-term disability insurance plan, carefully read the policy documents to understand the coverage it offers.
 Generally, there are two types:

 If you’re a high earner, buying a private disability insurance policy may help to ensure that you still have adequate cash flow to help cover your bills and lifestyle.

-Even if you have short-term disability insurance at work, there’s typically a waiting period of 14 days before short-term disability insurance kicks in and 90 days for long-term disability insurance.4 Having an emergency fund will help you cover your bills in the interim.
+Even if you have short-term disability insurance at work, there’s typically a waiting period of 14 days before short-term disability insurance kicks in: 90 days for long-term disability insurance5.
+Having an emergency fund will help you cover your bills in the interim.